Climate of New Jersey: Temperatures

 Temperatures are usually coolest in the northwestern part of the state and warmest in the southern part of the state.
 The temperature difference is greatest in the winter and the least in the summer.
-All parts of the state have recorded temperatures below 0 degrees and in excess of 100 degrees Fahrenheit.
+All parts of the state have recorded temperatures below 0 degrees Fahrenheit or -18 degrees Celsius and in excess of 100 degrees Fahrenheit or 38 degrees Celsius.
 The average number of freeze-free days ranges from 163 days in the highlands to 217 along the coast.
-The highest recorded temperature in the state of New Jersey was 110° on July 10, 1936 in Runyon and the lowest was -34°F in River Vale on January 5, 1904.
+The highest recorded temperature in the state of New Jersey was 110 F on July 10, 1936 in Runyon and the lowest was -34 F in River Vale on January 5, 1904.
 The hardiness zone ranges from 5b in high areas of Sussex County to 8a in parts of Atlantic City and Cape May.
-In the months of September and October, its cold in the morning and HOT in the middle of the day, then cold again.
-So its pretty tricky to try to dress for the day when you dress yourself at 6 am and are out until 2 or 3.

 Precipitation

 The average annual precipitation in New Jersey ranges from 40 in along the southeastern coast to around 51 in in the north-central part of the state.
 The driest season is usually autumn which has an average of 8 days per month with measurable precipitation.
 During other seasons the average month has between 9 and 12 days of precipitation.
 Most areas receive between 25-30 thunderstorms a year.
 While tornadoes are possible, they tend to be rare and weak.
 There are usually about five tornadoes reported each year statewide.
 The greatest 24-hour rainfall recorded was 14.81 inches, which occurred in Tuckerton on August 19 - 20, 1939.